4 Tips to Improve Your Credit Utilization Ratio

 2 Don't just pay your credit card balances by the monthly due date

 Many credit cards report information about credit card balances to credit reporting bureaus 30 days after the billing cycle.
 Even if you pay your credit card balances in full each month by your payment due date to avoid paying interest, they could still show on your credit report and impact your credit score.

-To increase the likelihood that your low balance will make its way to your credit report each month, either pay your balance in full by the statement closing date, which is shown on your credit card statement, or pay your credit card bill a few times a month instead of just once.
+To increase the likelihood that your low balance will make its way to your credit report each month, either pay your balance in full by the statement closing date shown on your credit card statement or pay your credit card bill a few times a month instead of just once.

 3 Ask for a higher credit limit